jjlumagbas/1370/README.md

 	4a.
 Think: I reveal the multiple choice question and you think over it for a minute or two (no talking!), and then vote on which option you think is the right answer.
 	4b.
 Pair: You partner up and try and show your partner why your answer is obviously correct, and theirs is wrong.
 	4c.
 Share: We all vote again, then discuss the different options with the rest of the class.

-Here's why I like this method, and why I think it works: Using peer instruction, we get over the **Curse of Knowledge**, which is a condition your instructor (every instructor) has: we just can't remember what it feels like not to know what we know.
-As a consequence, we (teachers) sometimes explain things in a way in which someone *who already knows the material* can understand, and get surprised when students don't get it.
-D'oh!
-The advantage of having a peer explain the concepts to you (who's just learning the concept themselves) is **peers can use the language of a novice, which you'll likely understand better**.

-Further, thinking critically about a question and arguing with someone else about it reinforces the concept in your mind, facilitating deep learning.
-Like my pal [Bert](https://www.goodreads.com/quotes/19421-if-you-can-t-explain-it-to-a-six-year-old) says: [“If you can't explain it to a six year old, you don't understand it yourself.”](https://www.reddit.com/r/explainlikeimfive/) (Warning: Reddit link, do not click.)

-You may be thinking, it we're doing all the work, then what are *you* good for then, Mr. Lumagbas?
-Well, I'd like to think that I see further ahead than you, so I can see which pitfalls or misconceptions programmers form when first starting out.
-It's my job to point these out (using questions in class), so that we can avoid (or remedy) them.

-I'm happy to receive any feedback on this method, whether or not you think it's working.
-But let's give it a solid go first, yes?

 ### Reading quizzes